mattknowles314/mattknowles314/README.md

 ## What do I do?

-* 🎓 I am stuying for an MSc in Medical Statics @ Uni of Sheffield, and have an MMath in Mathematics from the University of York
+* 🎓 I am stuying for an MSc in Medical Statistics @ Uni of Sheffield, and have an MMath in Mathematics from the University of York
 * 🧬 I am a statistician @ Open Health, in the Modelling & Meta-Analysis centre of excellence.

 ## What am I good at?